roman-milk/roman-milk.github.io/mom-submission.md

  "And your my Mother," he continued.

  "And also your pet, your whore, your sex toy, your slave, your cum bucket, your mommy-slut," I rattled off getting hornier with each self-degradation.
 I fished out his cock and like a hungry slut took it into my mouth.
-Report_Story #8